respiratory-immunology-lab/metabolome-lipidome-MSDIAL/pmp_preprocessing/README.md

 The generalised logarithmic (glog) transformation stabilises the variance across low and high intensity mass spectral features.
 The `glog_transformation` function uses QC samples to optimise the scaling factor `lambda`.
-Using the function `glog_plot_plot_optimised_lambda` it’s possible to visualise if the optimisation of the given parameter has converged at the minima.
+Using the function `glog_plot_optimised_lambda` it’s possible to visualise if the optimisation of the given parameter has converged at the minima.

 ```r
 # PQN data normalisation